particle-iot/docs/src/content/getting-started/console/console.md

 In the developer sandbox, non-product, there is no import button.
 The intended paths to activate a SIM card are:

 - From [setup.particle.io](https://setup.particle.io) where you can set up a cellular device with a SIM card, or activate just the SIM card
-- From the Particle mobile apps for iOS and Android

 ![SIM cards - sandbox](/assets/images/console/sandbox-sims.png)